FIT2014 Theory of computation - Assignment 2: Implement a lexical analyser using lex

 In these expressions, integers are written in unsigned decimal, with no leading zeros or decimal point (so 2014, 86, 10, 7, and 0 are ok, but +2014, - 2014, 86.0, A, 007, and 00 are not).

-For lexical analysis, we treat every nonnegative integer as a lexeme for the token NUMBER
+For lexical analysis, we treat every nonnegative integer as a lexeme for the token NUMBER.

 Lex

-is, by convention, given a name ending in .l
+An input file to lex is, by convention, given a name ending in .l.
+Such a file has three parts:

 - definitions,